mayalapp/PCHS-r-shiny-app/README.md

 - The words "Item" and "Location" should not be used anywhere except to note the rows where the type of data and the site names are indicated, respectively
 - Follow the format of the example files as closely as possible to ensure the app does not fail.

+If a datafile gets currupted (will not load on the app), try copying the information to a new excel file and saving it as a new file.

 # Future work

 1. Check if "3 years" should be changed to "1 year"
 1. Ensure that labels on the pdf plots output do not fail when adding more than 4 quarters of data
 1. Add instructions so users with little computer experience can easily use the R Shiny app
-1. Test using facet-wrap and facet-grid for plots
 1. Make more generalizable for other organizations
    1. Make file of data "essentials"
    1. Make screening report types more generalizable (names, descriptions, etc.)
-1. If file won't load - copy and paste into new excel file and resave
 1. Update readme